is a 17th century convent church located on the Piazza di San Pantaleo in the rione Parione. The church dedicated to St Pantaleon

 , who still owns the entire complex.

-The church was completely renovated at the end of the seventeenth century to the present appearance, with the exception of the high altar that, and only partly designed by Nicola Salvi in 1746-48, was later redesigned Carlo Murena.
+The church was completely renovated at the end of the 17th century to the present appearance, with the exception of the high altar that, and only partly designed by Nicola Salvi in 1746-48, was later redesigned Carlo Murena.